 - Pinch of salt

-- Combine the flour, yeast, water and salt in a mixing bowl.
+- Mix flour, yeast, water, and salt in a mixing bowl.
 Knead until you end up with a flexible dough.
-Allow to rest for approx. 2 hours or until the dough size becomes double.
+Allow resting for approx. 2 hours or until the dough size becomes double.

-- Preheat your oven at 370F/190C.
+- Preheat your oven to 370F/190C.
 Line a baking tray with parchment paper.

 - To prepare your water bath, fill a big pot with water and bring to a boil.
 Then, lower the heat and allow it to simmer.
 Submerge the bagels into the simmering liquid and let cook for 40 seconds, then flip over and cook for an extra 30 seconds.
-Note that the bagels’ volume will rise at this point so make sure there is plenty of space in your pot.
-Take off the water bath and transfer onto a baking tray or mat.
+Note that the bagels’ volume will rise at this point, so ensure there is plenty of space in your pot.
+Take off the water bath and transfer it onto a baking tray or mat.

 - Take a brush and brush them with a bit of soy milk.
 Sprinkle the poppy and sesame seeds on top.

-- Transfer the bagels in a preheated oven and cook for 25 minutes or until they turn golden brown.
-Once done, take off the heat and place on a cooling grill to cool them down for a few minutes.
+- Transfer the bagels to a preheated oven and cook for 25 minutes or until they turn golden brown.
+Once done, take off the heat and place it on a cooling grill to cool them down for a few minutes.

-- Prepare some toppings of your choice to serve them e.g. tomato slices, salmon, avocado, etc.
+- Prepare some toppings of your choice to serve them e.g. tomato slices, vegan salmon, avocado, etc.